 "We accept donations of nearly every type of home medical equipment in good working condition except oxygen and medications.
 For information or to donate used home health equipment, see the website www.stlhelp.org or call (314) 567-4700."

 St. Louis HELP, a 501(c) (3) not-for-profit organization, is headquartered at a 5,000-square-foot warehouse in the St. Louis suburb of Olivette filled with donated wheelchairs, crutches, canes, beds and other devices that it cleans and reconditions.
 The organization is almost entirely by volunteers.

 In 2014, St. Louis HELP diverted more than 138 tons of used home health equipment from landfills.
 In addition, St. Louis HELP received a prestigious "Point of Light Award" from Points of Light, the volunteer management organization founded in 1990 in response to President George Bush's call for volunteer community service.

 "Our goals for 2015 are to be able to increase the number of people that we serve, sustain or increase the number of collection service hours at our warehouse and in-home collections, engage more volunteers and to divert more used home health equipment from landfills," Cannon-Singer said.

 Call (314) 567-4700 or see the website see the website www.stlhelp.org

-*News Release by St. Louis HELP: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (St. Louis HELP).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.